levelspend/levelspend.github.io/README.md

   accounts are spendable only after income tax.
 - **Required minimum distributions and account types.**
 - **Market volatility.** The model uses a single steady real return that you choose.
-No one knows this rate in advance; the honest way to use the tool is to try several values and see how much the results move.
+No one knows this rate in advance; try several values and see how much the results move.

 These omissions are intentional.
 The tool answers one question and answers it transparently: given a steady real return, what level of real spending is consistent with your resources?
 The complete model fits in about 80 lines of readable JavaScript inside the file.
 ## Method